yuvaramsingh94/Traffic-sign-board-classifier-German-sign-board/README.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The4 th  image might be difficult to classify because the picture of the animal in the sign board resembles an arrow like structure . this cause my model to confuse it between animal crossing and double curve
+The 5 th  image might be difficult to classify because the picture of the right turn is surrounded by blue color which might get confused with red of no entry sign

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).